Sexocorporel

 BDSM & Kink

-In therapy, we start directly with what matters to you.
-Whether it's about shame around your own desires, conversations with a partner, or questions about boundaries, roles, and consent.
+In therapy, we begin directly with what matters to you.
+Whether it's about shame around your own desires, conversations with a partner, or questions about boundaries, roles and consent.

 For you, as you are

-Trans*, non-binary, and queer people will find a space here where their identity isn't questioned.
+If you're trans*, non-binary or queer, you'll find a space here where your identity isn't questioned.
 It doesn't have to be a topic, unless you want it to be.

 I have completed the training "Open, polyamorous and queer relationships" (Dr. Ursina Donatsch, IÖST Zurich) and attended the conference "Neurodivergence and gender identity in childhood and adolescence" (visoparents, 2026).
 I'm attending the course "Affirmative support for trans and non-binary people for professionals" (Geschlechter-Radar) in late June 2026.